Metrohan/RSA-EncrypterDecrypter/README.md

 # RSA Encrypter/Decrypter

-This program mostly useful for who studies computer engineering or computer science.
-I used this program at my discrete math midterm.
-Feel free to use my code.
+This program is particularly useful for students studying Computer Engineering or Computer Science.
+I originally used it for my Discrete Mathematics midterm, and you're welcome to use or modify the code as needed.

-If you don't have an idea about RSA Encrypt or Decryption, check this link https://en.wikipedia.org/wiki/RSA_(cryptosystem)
+If you're unfamiliar with RSA encryption and decryption, you can learn more here: [RSA Cryptosystem.](https://en.wikipedia.org/wiki/RSA_(cryptosystem))

 # Instructions
 For encryption:

-- Choose a 4-letter word (like HELP [doesn't matter if you type with upper or lowercase])
+- Choose a four-letter word (e.g., "HELP" – case does not matter).
-- Choose two distinct prime numbers (p and q [like 59 and 43])
+- Select two distinct prime numbers, p and q (e.g., 59 and 43).
-- Compute n Key = p*q (2537)
+- Compute the modulus key: n = p × q (e.g., 2537).
-- Choose a number between 1 and lcm((p-1), (q-1)) that coprime to lcm((p-1), (q-1)) (like 13)
+- Choose an encryption key, e, that is coprime to lcm(p-1, q-1) and within its range (e.g., 13).
-- Enter the word and all these numbers into the program
+- Enter the word along with these numbers into the program.
-- After pressed Encrypt button you'll see the Encrypted Text below the button
+- Click the Encrypt button to generate the encrypted text, which will be displayed below.

 ![Screenshot 2023-08-10 130328](https://github.com/Metrohan/RSA-EncrypterDecrypter/assets/54481595/0a171192-7728-4baa-960d-2196a39566ec)